-Down’s Syndrome (or Down Syndrome) is a genetic condition associated with a degree of learning disability, along with particular physical characteristics.
+Down’s syndrome (or Down syndrome) is a genetic disorder which is typically associated with a degree of intellectual disability, along with particular physical characteristics.
 The condition affects approximately ~1 in every 1000 babies born today1.

-Down’s Syndrome is the most commonly occurring chromosomal disorder and is the leading cause of mild-moderate intellectual disability worldwide1, 2.
-It affects men and women of all economic, cultural, and geographical backgrounds.
+Down’s syndrome is the most commonly occurring chromosomal disorder and is the leading cause of mild-moderate intellectual disability worldwide1, 2.

 Pathology and functional impact of Down’s syndrome

-Various abnormalities of brain structure and function have been found, including abnormalities of neurones and their synaptic connections in the cortex and hippocampus4, regions heavily involved in cognition.
+Various abnormalities in brain structure and function have been associated with Down's syndrome, including abnormalities of neurones and their synaptic connections in the cortex and hippocampus4, regions heavily involved in cognition.